Making a shape tool for GIMP: Part One

 Another thing we might be able to figure out later is if editing functionality should be common.
 IE: The correct tool is selected when a portion of the respective shape is selected.

-The other thing that will have to be done, is GimpVectors will need to support shape primitives of some type.
+will need to support shape primitives of some type.
 This can be done a number of ways.
 The shapes could be stored as paths, then metadata pointing to the primitive each path is based on stored alongside them.
 From my perspective, this would be a fragile solution.
-The current plan is to store primitive shape data inside GimpVectors as well.
-The gimp save file will then be updated.
+The current plan is to store primitive shape data inside GimpVectors

 Once this is all done, we’ll be able to define vector paths with primitives.
 When combined with the vector layers patch I mentioned earlier, we will have a complete solution for primitive shapes in GIMP.